wallytutor/learning-by-teaching/thermodynamics/SOE.XMATSCI0001.md

 - The entropy of the Universe always increases when a system spontaneously evolves towards equilibrium: *true*.

 - If a system completes a cycle, $\Delta{}S_{sys}=0$ and $\Delta{}S_{surr}=0$ no matter what: *false*.
 If the cycle contains an irreversible leg $\Delta{}S_{surr}>0$.

+- The combined statement only applies to reversible processes: *false*.

 ## Tools for materials equilibria